 Conditions apply, though (1) Fans must wear masks, not have a temperature or a cough.
 (2) No jet balloons, big flags, whistles, or trumpets.
 (3) Fans coming from countries with higher rates of COVID infection may not be admitted.
 (4) No jumping or standing/sitting or rocking back-and-forth, or waving towels while cheering.
 (5) Designated smoking areas will not be accessible.

 Also, the playoff system will be different for this year only.
 The Central League will not have any playoffs, with their league leader going straight to the Japan Series.
 This is in part because only two of the six teams play in domed stadiums, meaning more days will be needed to make up for rainouts.
 The Pacific League is planning to hold one round of playoffs, with the first-place team hosting the second-place team in a best-of-five, with the champs getting a one-game advantage.

 And now, a quick look at each Opening Series.

 Giants vs. Tigers (Tokyo Dome).
-The Giants won all three games, by scores of 3-2, 11-1 and 7-1.
+The Giants won all three games, by scores of 3-2, 11-1 and 7-1, winning their 6000th game in the process.
 In the lone close game, Tigers starter Yuki Nishi hit a home run and got an RBI double off former Sawamura Award winner Tomoyuki Sugano.
 Aside from that, it was all Giants, all the way.

 BayStars vs. Carp (Yokohama Stadium).
 Not to be outdone, Carp Opening Day pitcher Daichi Osera also hit a home run in the first game, and also went the distance.
 The Carp won that one 5-1, the next game 10-5 and were an inning from a clean sweep.
 The BayStars collected four straight hits in the ninth and walked it off, 2-1.